 - The instructor decides whether these items can leave the library and how long students can use the items.

-eReserves are electronic course materials (scanned documents, streaming videos, streaming music, etc.) that the Libraries place within an instructor’s Blackboard course pages.
+eReserves are electronic course materials (scanned documents, streaming videos, streaming music, etc.) that the Libraries place within an instructor’s Blackboard or Canvas course pages.

 - Access to eReserve documents is limited to the students, faculty, and staff enrolled in or teaching each specific course and section.